sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20210211: Handshake with ECH is working, still need to do GREASE and also proper calculation of server-random magic lower bits, but otherwise ok.
+Integrating with apps (only s_client/s_server done so far) with ECH differs a bit from ESNI in how and when information about the inner/outer is made available to the application, but we managed to hide that by moving the call to the application's server name callback.

+- 20210210: We're using the following fields in the SSL.ext data structure:

+    - client:
+        - ech_attempted: ECH extension will be present in outer CH
+        - ech_grease: We'll include a grease value as ECH extension
+        - ech_done: saw magic server_random value (so decryption
+            worked out)
+        - ech_success: session based on inner CH established ok
+    - server:
+        - ech_attempted: ECH extension present in outer CH
+        - ech_grease: Couldn't decrypt ECH so treating as GREASE
+        - ech_done: Decryption of ECH succeeded
+        - ech_success: session based on inner CH established ok

 - 20210102: server side decrypt/decode of inner now sorta there, next up is to get the client to react correctly to the session (inner or outer-based) that gets established.
 (Note: there's some really ickky